abdrahmansoltan/Learning-Notes/Frontend/HTML-CSS/2-CSS.md

   - `-o-` (old pre-WebKit versions of Opera)
   - `-ms-` (Internet Explorer and Microsoft Edge)

+> **What is `WebKit` anyway?**
+>
+> It's a browser rendering engine used by Safari, Chrome, and other browsers.
+It's known for its speed and efficiency.
+>
+> - This means that just about every major browser has its roots in the WebKit codebase.
+This history helps explain why `-webkit` prefixes are supported in many non-Safari browsers!
+>
+> Nowdays, `WebKit` is used as a prefix for Safari and Chrome browsers, and `Blink` is the new rendering engine for Chrome.

 - When adding them, make sure to add the standard property at the end, so that the standard property will override the vendor-prefixed properties.

 - Example: